williameivikolsen/FYS4150/Project4/README.md

 The simulations are performed with the class IsingModel as defined in `IsingModel.hpp` and `IsingModel.cpp`.

-The main program `main.cpp` takes in command line arguments for the lattice length `L`, temperature `T`, number of cycles `cycles`, an initial spin configuration variable `random_config`, the number of threads `threads` and a cutoff fraction `cutoff_fraction` for calculating expectation values, a choice for printing out the final spin state `write_final_spins` and a choice of printing the lattice energy after computing cycles `write_energy_distribution`.
+The main program `main.cpp` takes in command line arguments for the lattice length `L`, temperature `T`, number of cycles `cycles`, an initial spin configuration variable `random_config`, the number of threads `threads`, a cutoff fraction `cutoff_fraction` for calculating expectation values, a choice for printing out the final spin state `write_final_spins` and a choice of printing the lattice energy after computing cycles `write_energy_distribution`.

 The following example makefile compiles and executes the program:
 ``` Ruby
 all: compile execute